Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 ⭐⭐⭐ Three Stars: “Exceptional cuisine, worth a special journey.”

-And here’s the catch: Michelin reviewers are anonymous.
+And here’s the catch, in case I didn’t mention it earlier, Michelin reviewers are anonymous.

-They evaluate the food, the service, the timing, the wine list, the plateware, the seasoning, the vision, the lighting…everything.
+They visit multiple times, they don’t announce themselves, they evaluate the food, the service, the timing, the wine list, the plateware, the seasoning, the vision, the lighting…everything.
+Really every aspect of the entire meal.

 Why Michelin Skipped Philly (Until Now)

 For years, cities like New York, San Francisco, and Chicago were the only U.S. entries in the Michelin Guide.
-D.C. joined later.
-Los Angeles, briefly.
-Miami, recently.
+D.C. joined later, Los Angeles, and even Miami, recently.

 Philly chefs have been playing at a Michelin level without ever being invited to the game.

-Michelin doesn’t just review cities out of goodwill.
+Michelin doesn’t just review cities out of goodwill and out of the kindness of their hearts.
 It partners with tourism boards, receives subsidies, and considers visibility.
 Philly wasn’t overlooked for lack of talent, it was overlooked because it wasn’t part of the PR machine.

 Until now.

-And beyond that?
-These cities have something Michelin now values more than ever:
+And beyond that these cities have something Michelin now values more than ever: heart.

 Boston Joins the Guide